apache/incubator-gluten/docs/Velox.md

 ## Velox

-Please refer to [Velox Installation](https://github.com/facebookincubator/velox/blob/main/scripts/setup-ubuntu.sh) to install the dependencies, and then compile Velox.
+Please refer to [Velox Installation](https://github.com/facebookincubator/velox/blob/main/scripts/setup-ubuntu.sh) to install all the dependencies.

-Please Note that all the dependent static libraries should be compiled as position independent code, including:
+Please Note that all the dependent libraries should be compiled as position independent code.
+That means, for static libraries, "-fPIC" option should be added during compilation.

+For Gazelle-Jni compiling, the required static libraries include:

 - fmt
 - folly
 - iberty

+The required shared libraries include:

+- glog
+- double-conversion
+- gtest

-Please note that Velox static libraries should also be compiled as position independent code, and some Options on OBJECT should be removed.
+When compiling Velox, please note that Velox generated static libraries should also be compiled as position independent code.
+Also, some OBJECT settings should be removed.
 For these two changes, please refer to this commit [Velox Compiling](https://github.com/rui-mo/velox/commit/b436af6b942b18e7f9dbd15c1e8eea49397e164a).

 ### An example for Velox computing in Spark based on Gazelle-Jni

-TPC-H Q6 test is supported in Gazelle-Jni base on Velox computing with below limitations:
+TPC-H Q6 is supported in Gazelle-Jni base on Velox computing.
+Current support has several limitations:

 - Only Double type is supported.
 - Only single-thread is supported.